-It is expected that reports will be neat and written in good English, with proper attention paid to paragraph structure, grammar, spelling, etc. Reports will be submitted on Canvas and should include the title of the experiment, the date of the experiment, the date of the write-up, the author's name (underlined), and the TAs' name.
+It is expected that reports will be neat and written in good English, with proper attention paid to paragraph structure, grammar, spelling, etc. Reports will be submitted on Canvas and should include the title of the experiment, the date of the write-up, the author's name (underlined), and the TAs' name.
 Laboratory reports must be typed (double-spaced) using a minimum 12-point font size in a font such as Times New Roman, Calibri or Arial.
 The information below provides some general guidelines.

 Abstract: A very short (250 words or less) summary of the lab report.
 This covers the purpose, results and discussion and conclusion.
 No citations should take place here.
-For the shorter lab reports, just state the purpose, briefly.